Egypt to suspend its peacekeeping role in Mali, UN says

 Associated Press

-BAMAKO, Mali (AP) — The United Nations mission in Mali says that Egypt will suspend its participation in the peacekeeping force in the West African country by mid-August citing deadly attacks against its troops.
+BAMAKO, Mali (AP) — The United Nations mission in Mali says that Egypt will suspend its participation in the peacekeeping force in the West African country by mid-August, citing deadly attacks against its peacekeepers.

 Seven Egyptian peacekeepers have been killed in Mali so far this year, according to officials.